SeungJunnn/EasttoWest/README.md

 # EasttoWest
-Embed Eastern Faces to Western Faces
+Embed Eastern Faces to Western Faces using StyleGAN.

 Original Codes from :